presseverykey/everykey-sdk/README.md

 - create a project directory
 - create a main.c file (the name doesn't actually matter)
-- to use pressanykey firmware library, #include "pressanykey/pressanykey.h"
+- to use everykey firmware library, #include "everykey/everykey.h"
-- link, symlink or copy pressanykey directory to project directory
+- link, symlink or copy everykey directory to project directory
-- link, symlink or copy makefile (inside pressanykey dir) to project directory
+- link, symlink or copy makefile (inside everykey dir) to project directory
-- link, symlink or copy lpc1343.ld (inside pressanykey dir) to project directory
+- link, symlink or copy lpc1343.ld (inside everykey dir) to project directory
 - run `make` (will compile and link all c files in project dir and subdirs)
-- connect target board in USB programming mode (Anykey V1: Short-circuit the programming pins while connecting the USB cable, Evertkey V2: Hold the application button while pressing the reset button)
+- connect target board in USB programming mode (Everykey V1: Short-circuit the programming pins while connecting the USB cable, Everykey V2: Hold the application button while pressing the reset button)
 - run `make mac-install` (optionally copy the resulting .bin file manually)
 - Reset the board (Everykey V1: disconnect and re-plug, Everykey V2: press the reset button)

-In most cases, symlinking (or hard-linking, if you prefer) the `anykey` directory, makefile and linker script from your project directory to the pressanykey directory is recommended.
+In most cases, symlinking (or hard-linking, if you prefer) the `everykey` directory, makefile and linker script from your project directory to the everykey directory is recommended.
 This way, the project refers to the original, unaltered runtime library.

 The build system should work in OSX without modifications.
 For other